rosca002/Rome2FAO/README.md

     "~/wur_Rome2FAO/Peru_small_scale_disturbances2.R"

-Tip: You can copy-paste the paths in RStudio and double-click on them.
+Tip: You can copy-paste the paths in RStudio and ctrl + double-click on them.
 The file will open in RStudio